jgreener64/phd_thesis/README.md

 ## Issues

+- Recheck plagiarism rules
 - Caption formatting - small text, margin, bold starting label, bold A/B?
 See LSR
 - Consistent table formatting - use top/mid/bottom rule
 - Images should have consistent white background
 - Consistent C-alpha
-- How to refer to other sections
+- How to refer to other sections - use labels
 - Cyclin A or A2?
 Cyclin capitalised?
 Is there a space?
 - Binding assay or immunoblot assay etc
 - Abbreviations: TR-FRET, PPI